 Winter is coming – but don’t let the end of summer stop you exploring far and wild.
-Embrace the chill and get outside one of my ultimate cold weather adventures, from a ski expedition aboard a sailing boat in Iceland to sleeping in a snowhole and hunting down the northern lights in Finnish Lapland.
+Embrace the chill and get outside one of the ultimate cold weather adventures from my winter travel bucket list from a ski expedition aboard a sailing boat in Iceland to sleeping in a snowhole and hunting down the northern lights in Finnish Lapland.

 The winter travel bucket list

 CHASE THE AURORA BOREALIS, FINLAND

 Finnish Lapland is a truly magical place.
 Home to more reindeer than people and deep pine forests clad in thick layers of snow come winter, its clear skies are also one of the best places in the world to see that elusive natural phenomenon, the aurora borealis.
 Travel there with The Aurora Zone, who handpick their locations based on how often the northern lights are seen in the sky (up to 200 nights a year in Finland) and lack of light pollution.
 They also pick expert local guides to show you the way, and you’ll stay in the cosiest log cabins or traditional Sami tents when you aren’t hunting for the lights.
 Whether you believe, as the Inuits do, that the fire in the sky is made up of the souls of ancestors, or the more prosaic science of a natural electrical phenomenon seen near the northern or southern magnetic pole, there’s nothing like finally seeing dancing ribbons of colour over an Arctic landscape.

 For: adrenaline junkies